Geography

 Y5 |

-British Value: Democracy, Individual liberty, mutual respect Links with History |
+Term 1 Revolting Romans Cross Curricular: History British Value: Democracy, Individual liberty, mutual respect |

-Geographical enquiry To suggest questions for investigating.
+Geographical enquiry: To suggest questions for investigating.
 To use primary and secondary sources of evidence in investigations.

-Representation To draw a sketch map using symbols and a key; To use/recognise OS map symbols.
+Representation: To draw a sketch map using symbols and a key; To use/recognise OS map symbols.

-Style of map To use index and contents pages within atlases.
-Direction/Location To use 4 figure co-ordinates to locate features on a map.
+Direction/Location: To use 4 figure co-ordinates to locate features on a map.

 |